 The perfect person to introduce the organization to Ally, “Casie talked it up,” Ally says, “And I thought, ‘that sounds so cool, something that you do that is so cool.’
 But, Casie told me anyone can do it.”

 Ally wasn’t completely convinced, but Casie had planted enough of a seed that Ally followed up after Holley Day, “Still, I thought there was no way I could do this,” she says, “but I went on the website anyway.
 I decided I would fill out an application and see what happened.”
-Uncertain whether she had the necessary skills, Ally wondered what kind of experience was needed--a counseling background or understanding of terminal illness.
-Through a phone interview, Julie Hull, IoH Volunteers Manager, assured her that the most important requirement was an open heart.
+Uncertain whether she had the necessary skills, Ally wondered what kind of experience was needed–a counseling background or understanding of terminal illness.
+Through a phone interview, Ally was assured that the most important requirement was an open heart.

 Six months later, Ally was volunteering on her first (and definitely not last!) retreat.
 She brought Ethan Trejo, whom she describes as easy-going and great with kids.
 Bringing along her best friend eased her nerves a little, but not completely.
 “I had a lot of self-doubt going into this, and in the beginning, almost decided against it.
 I was getting the information just before the retreat and saw lots of Milligans [Co-Founders Deric and Kristen’s family].
 I thought to myself, ‘I have no relationship to them, and no idea who they are.
 Who am I to try this?
 There’s no way I can help these families.’
 But I made the decision that I was going to do it anyway.
 And, I’m so glad I did.”